-My friends have been talking about oatmeal cookies that it’s expensive.
+My friends have been talking about oatmeal cookies is so expensive.
 And I have seen a lots of cookies recipes.
-It’s been ages I have not done chocolate chips cookies from scratch.
-So I thought why not make cookies and surprise her.
+It’s been ages I have not done it.
+So, today I tried making chocolate chips cookies from scratch.
+Also, I thought why not make cookies and surprise her and her kids.

 Let’s get baking and enjoy eating.